npotteig/GodotDrone/README.md

+# Godot Drone updated for Godot 4

+I forked this repository to explore drone simulation in Godot 4.
+As Godot 4 is the current supported version and very different from Godot 3, I updated the project's current progress towards Godot 4 to function as it did in Godot 3.
+There were some unresolved issues to control and visualize the camera in Godot 4, which were fixed.
+This currently works for Godot 4.1.
+Resolved issues from original fork:
+* Fisheye camera works
+* Control bindings are functional
+* Fixed a few HUD elements

+This is a good starter project to build off of for future work toward quadcopter navigation using trajectory optimization or deep learning.

+(original README below)

 # Godot Drone
 This is a drone simulation made in Godot.
 You can fly around as you want or try racing along some MultiGP tracks I recreated.